KiandaBPM/docs/content/docs/platform/rules/general/_index.md

 Disabling a rule means that the rule is not active but is still visible in the **Rules** pane.
 The rule can be activated at any time again by clicking on the toggle button.

-1. Select the field that contains a rule, for example a button at the end of a form, or a field within a form which if it has rules attached.
+1. Select the field that contains a rule, for example a button at the end of a form, or a field within a form that has rules attached.

 2. Under **Rules** in the right-hand pane, beside the given **rule name** slide the toggle button from 'on' to 'off' to view the rule details, for example a 'Set form' rule called 'Set link' as shown below.